danger

 • Design is complete for NE San Rafael, 125th to 138th.
 Construction is likely to take place in fall 2024 after pavement re-sufacing of the street in summer.

-• SW 45th Avenue and SW Broadway Drive corridors are in design.
-Construction is targeted for later 2024 or early 2025.
+• SW 45th Avenue and SW Broadway Drive corridors are still in design.
+Emergency response bureaus had concerns about the speed cushions' impact on emergency response times.
+PBOT is re-designing project elements and seeking updated approval.
+Construction is now targeted for 2025.

-• Traffic chicane pilot projects on SE 62nd and NE 119th avenues are in design and targeted for summer or fall 2024 construction.
+• Traffic chicane pilot projects on SE 62nd and NE 119th avenues are in design and targeted winter 2025 construction.

 View PBOT presentation to the Russell Neighborhood Association on NE San Rafael traffic calming project and NE Sacramento-Knott greenway project.